Fresh Fun Flavor

 Description

-This One-Pot Southwestern Vegan Chili is your new weeknight hero—loaded with plant-based ground "beef," black beans, sweet corn, onion, and bell pepper.
-But the real star?
-A creamy cashew salsa sauce that pulls everything together with a flavor packed, crave-worthy finish in under 30 minutes!
+This easy Southwestern Vegan Chili is loaded with plant-based ground "beef," black beans, sweet corn, onion, and bell pepper.
+Finished with a creamy cashew salsa sauce that pulls everything together for a flavor packed, crave-worthy dinner in under 30 minutes!

 Ingredients